MatteoNulli/matteonulli1.github.io/_news/announcement_2.md

 ---

 I joined the University of Sydney for a Semester abroad.
-I took [Deep Learning](https://www.sydney.edu.au/units/COMP5329), [Stochastic Processes](https://www.sydney.edu.au/units/STAT3921) and [Big Data and Data Diversity](https://www.sydney.edu.au/units/DATA2901).
-I also surfed quite a lot 🏄
+I took [Deep Learning](https://www.sydney.edu.au/units/COMP5329), [Stochastic Processes](https://www.sydney.edu.au/units/STAT3921) and [Big Data and Data Diversity](https://www.sydney.edu.au/units/DATA2901) 🏄

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.